MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### Version attribute (part of Add element)

-Optional The default is the latest available version of Office.
+Optional.
+The default is the latest available version of Office.

 Example value: